In-app Workflow Builder

 Workflow Actions

-Actions are the steps in a workflow that do something in external apps — like creating a contact, sending a message, or updating a record.
+Actions are the steps that do something in external apps — create a contact, send a message, update a record.

-• Input mapping UI that lets customers map data from previous steps
+• Input mapping UI (map data from previous steps)

 • Execution logic that runs actions in sequence